strongloop/strongloop.com2/_posts/2019-07-24-building-an-online-game-with-loopback-4-pt5.md

 This is the container registry region you logged into.

-After logging in, let's create a new namespace for our project.
+After we log in, let's create a new namespace for our project.

 ```
 ibmcloud cr namespace-add my-lb4-namespace